ParadoxGameConverters/provinceMapper/README.md

 #### Editing a comment

  1. Click the comment twice and enter new content in edit dialog.

+#### Moving comments

+ 1. Press Num+ to move a comment down one row.
+ 2. Press Num- to move a comment up one row.

 #### Deleting a comment